findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 - NINA’s Abberration Inspector (Hocus Focus plugin)
 - Sharpcap

-Instructions on using any of these tools are beyond the scope of this document.
+Instructions for using any of these tools are beyond the scope of this document.
 We recommend Metaguide (free software), or if you prefer, a Tri-Bahtinov mask.

 ### The Zero-One-Test Workflow
 Let's promote the collimation workflow that Starizona uses.